jasonjensen/dataProductsProject/index.md

 <p>In general, changing the selection twice remedies this problem.
 THe user can obtain the output for the original desired combination this way.</p>
 </div>

---- .class #id

-## Conclusion

-This is a simple app of some, but limited, utility.
-However, as a learning tool for how to combine parts into a ShinyApp and deploy it, it has served it's purpose.

 ### App Link
 https://jasonjensen.shinyapps.io/Visual_Regression_of_Air_Quality_Dataset/

-### Contact
-@jason_jensen

-www.jasonjensen.info